Xanthee/Creative-Cafe-App/README.md

 For the booking database, I will be using MongoDB to store my bookings and user login information.

 Ive used cors and MONGODB for my database

+IMPORTANT NOTE:

+You will need to install the PostCSS language support extension to visual studio - This fixes certain errors with npm install

+to run code:

+cd cafe-app

+npm install

+npm run dev